Can’t Bare Your Strawberry Legs? Causes, Prevention and Treatments

 If the spotted skin is caused by bacterial or fungal folliculitis, your dermatologist may recommend a prescription solution.

-There are multiple types of lasers, each with their own specific strengths, weaknesses and uses.
-Your dermatologist will make a recommendation based on your specific case, natural level of skin pigmentation and the severity of the problem.
+There are multiple types of lasers, each with their own specific strengths, weaknesses, and uses.
+Your dermatologist will make a recommendation based on your specific condition and natural level of skin pigmentation.

 Ask a Cosmetic Doctor on Zwivel